About the Initiative

 GMI is organized with the aim of providing support to project development with active engagement from the private sector.
 The Terms of Reference explains the organizational framework of the Initiative, which consists of a Steering Committee, five technical subcommittees, the Project Network, and the Administrative Support Group (ASG).

 - The Steering Committee guides the work of the Initiative and is supported by the ASG.
-It governs the Initiative's framework, policies and procedures.
+It governs the Initiative's framework, policies and procedures (e.g., Partner Action Planning Guidance (PDF, 7 pp, 191 KB)).
 Partner Countries may appoint up to two representatives to the Steering Committee.
 All Partners are considered Steering Committee "observers" from the time they join the Initiative.
 Twelve months after joining (and any time thereafter), Partner Countries may request to become a Steering Committee member via a letter to the ASG that outlines their engagement (PDF, 1 pp., 16 KB) in the Initiative to-date.

 - The technical subcommittees are organized according to sources of methane emissions.
 Partner Countries appoint technical experts from either the government or the private sector to the technical subcommittees.
 Contact information for Subcommittee representatives is available here (agriculture, coal mines, municipal solid waste, oil and gas systems, and wastewater).
-Each subcommittee has developed a sector-specific Action Plan that identifies the needs, opportunities and priorities for project development globally as well as key barriers and strategies to overcome them.
-The Subcommittees are now focusing their efforts on developing country-specific plans in each sector to provide more detailed information to assist project development in each respective Partner Country.
+Each subcommittee has developed a Subcommittee Action Plan that identifies the needs, opportunities and priorities for project development globally as well as key barriers and strategies to overcome them.
+The Subcommittees are now focusing their efforts on assisting with development of Partner Sector Action Plans (PDF, 3 pp, 139 KB) to provide more detailed information to assist project development in each respective Partner Country.
 The technical subcommittees also facilitate investment and financing opportunities and other cooperative activities and projects that advance the abatement and recovery of methane and its use as an energy source.

 - The Project Network consists of organizations from industry, the research community, financial institutions, state and local governments and other expert stakeholders with an interest in developing and supporting methane abatement, recovery, and use projects in Partner Countries.
 Project Network members share their technical expertise, experience, and financial resources and are encouraged to attend subcommittee meetings and participate in developing sector-specific Action Plans.
 They also participate in specific activities such as capacity building, technology transfer, and outreach.
 By participating in the Project Network, these organizations are identifying potential project opportunities, making connections, staying informed and gaining recognition for their achievements.
 The Project Network membership has increased nearly ten-fold since 2004.